UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 ### How to install Ricgraph and Ricgraph Explorer on SURF Research Cloud
 [SURF Research Cloud](https://www.surf.nl/en/services/surf-research-cloud)
 is a portal where you can easily build a virtual research environment.
-You can use preconfigured workspaces or you can add them yourself.
+You can use preconfigured workspaces, or you can add them yourself.
 A _virtual research environment_ or _workspace_ is a
 virtual machine that you can use to install Ricgraph.
 Please follow these steps if you would like